 - Then place it on the big toe.

 - If no vibration is sensed, move backwards to the bony malleolus of the ankle, the tibial shaft and tuberosity and the anterior iliac crest.

 - Asking the patient to tell you when the tuning fork stops vibrating can be helpful if there is doubt that their vibration sense is intact.

 - This test is not usually performed on the soles of the feet because the distinguishing distance is usually much greater than that on the fingers.

 Interpreting the findings

 The site of any lesion can be determined by looking at the pattern of any dysfunction found.
-The dermatomal (segmental) and peripheral nerve innervation is labelled in the diagrams below.
+The dermatomal (segmental) and peripheral nerve innervation is labelled below.

 - All of the sensory modalities can be affected in peripheral neuropathies and nerve injuries, radiculopathy due to disc lesions and spinal injuries.

 - If an individual nerve or sensory root is affected, all sensory modalities can be reduced.